Elizabeth Statuta Baker '70 Public Service Award

 Recognizing private lives of aspiration and achievement—Goucher’s ideal of men and women educated to meet the changing needs of a changing world.

-Congratulations to Frances Johnson Lentz ’45 for being selected as the 2019 recipient of the Award for Excellence in Public Service!
-Lentz will be honored at the AAGC annual meeting over Alumnae/i Weekend on May 4.
+Congratulations to Frances Johnson Lentz ’45 for being selected as the 2019 recipient of the newly named Elizabeth Statuta Baker '70 Public Service Award (formerly the Award for Excellence in Public Service)!
+Lentz was honored at the AAGC annual meeting over Alumnae/i Weekend, May 4.

 Read more about Frances Johnson Lentz ’45.

 The award is conferred on alumnae/i who demonstrate outstanding commitment and leadership in public service.
 This service can be the result of a career or volunteer activities or a combination of both and must be supported by appropriate documentation from peers, public records, and media sources.
 Winners are selected by the Public Service Award Committee.

 All graduates of Goucher College and all former students who have matriculated and successfully completed at least one year of study in the undergraduate program or in any Goucher degree program are eligible for nomination.
 Alumnae/i previously recognized by honorary degree, by the John Franklin Goucher Medal, current members of the AAGC Board of Directors, and members of the Alumnae/i Public Service Awards Committee are ineligible.
 The Award may not be granted in absentia or in memoriam.
 Nominations may be initiated by any member of the Goucher community, past or present.
 Nomination does not guarantee conferral of the award, but begins a process of examining the nominee’s qualifications.

 Considerations for nominees of the Elizabeth Statuta Baker '70 Public Service Award: